International Volunteering with Your Family

 The three organizations I recommend for families are Global Volunteers, Road Scholars, and, for those on a very tight budget, Volunteers for Peace.

 The Road Scholar programs, formerly known as Elderhostel, provide meaningful opportunities for families, mostly grandparents volunteering with grandchildren.
 Road Scholars offers dozens of intergenerational travel options and many of them include service components.
 The focus is on study and learning, so expect to volunteer with intellectually curious people of different ages.
 Road Scholars is especially adept at dealing with the issues and concerns of older family members.
 For my money, I’d join the “Chocolate and the Maya: A Service Adventure in Belize.”
-It’s $1,171 for each person, plus airfare to Belize, for an 8-day program.
+It’s $1,171 for each person at the tiime of this writing, plus airfare to Belize, for an 8-day program.
 This Belize program is for adults with a child age 10-13; see the website for options for other ages.

 Global Volunteers has a plethora of programs for families.
 GV also has a "Safety Trumps Everything" policy that I think is especially appropriate when young people are involved.
 The organization is one of the largest and most respected VSOs in the United States.
 Global Volunteers offers family programs all around the world including China, Vietnam, Poland, Mexico, Peru and Tanzania.
 Minimum ages range from 5 to 18, depending on the country.
 A typical project, volunteering in construction or tutoring in Costa Rica, costs $2,395 per person for a week plus airfare.
 An additional week only adds $200 to the cost.
 There are discounts for families, students, and repeat volunteers.